belzebuu/MaCCS-BC/data/README.md

 # Data Format

-- A file for the interaction network (ie, undirected graph) containing a list of edges one per row:
+- A file containing indication of the gene interaction network.
+The network is obtained by preprocessing a protein interaction network as follows.
+Two genes are connected if there is at least a pair of proteins that contain them and that are interecting.
+The gene intereaction network is an undirected graph.
+The file contains a list of edges one per row:

-  For example, content of file BRCA.txt:
+  For example, content of file interactions.txt:
   1433B 1433E
   1433B 1A1L1
   ...